exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 2. Move the first two elements to the end of the array

-Now that you got a general feel for handling your friend's data.
+At this point, you are starting to get a feel for your friend's data and how it's used in the logistics program.
-The train id system works by the locomotive having id number one and the rest of the wagons having a random id.
+The train ID system works by assigning the locomotive an ID of `1` and then assigning the remainder of the wagons a randomly chosen ID greater than `1`.

-Your friend had to connect two new wagons to the train and forgot to update the id system.
+But then your friend had to connect two new wagons to the train and forgot to update the system!
-Now the first two wagons in the array have to be moved to the back of the train.
+Now the first two wagons in the `array` have to be moved to the back of the train, or everything will be out of order.
-Your friend would like you to move the first two wagons to the end of the array.
+Your friend would be really grateful to you for fixing their mistake.

 Implement a function `fixListOfWagons` that accepts an array of the id of each wagon.
-It returns an array where the 2 first elements are moved to the end of the array.
+It `return` an `array` where the 2 first elements repositioned to the end of the `array`.

 ```javascript
 eachWagonsWieght = [2, 5, 1, 7, 4, 12, 6, 3, 13];